mmalsi/papers/journal.md

 # Title
-Biomass burning aerosol over W. Africa
+A model - measurement comparison of biomass burning aerosol over W. Africa

 # Author
 Maydul
 John Smith

 #Introduction
-Haywood et al made some great measurementsof BBOA over the Sahara.
+Haywood et al (1999) made some great measurementsof BBOA over the Sahara.
 We add to these measurements, with chemical composition data, using an aerosol massspectrometer (Allen et al 2000).

 #Simulations